Zoning and Your Business Location

 Use of the building.
 A Victorian home might fit in with the neighborhood, but if it's used for a bed and breakfast, this may violate zoning regulations of the city.

 Zoning and a Home Business

-As noted above, zoning laws are set up by cities to protect property owners and to maintain the value of their property.
-In a secondary sense, the owners of property with higher value don't want disturbances and unsightly buildings next to their valuable property.
+Zoning laws are set up by cities to protect property owners and to maintain the value of their property.
+The owners of property with higher value don't want disturbances, extra traffic, or unsightly buildings next to their valuable property.

 Before you locate your business in your home, check the zoning requirements of your location.
 You may need to get a variance to allow you to operate your business from home.

 How to Get a Zoning Permit or Variance